-But why does memory loss happen in the first place?
-And is there anything we can do to boost our brain power during perimenopause?
+So, why does memory loss happen in the first place?
+And is there anything we can do to boost our brain power during menopause?

-In this post, we’ll uncover the truth about menopause-related memory loss and separate the fact from the fiction.
-Plus, we’ll also explore the best ways to keep your mind sharp during this transitional time.
+In this post, I’ll uncover the truth about menopause-related memory loss and separate the fact from the fiction.
+Plus, I’ll also explore the best ways to look after your brain during this transitional time.

 How Does Menopause Affect Memory?

-During perimenopause, your reproductive system begins to slow down, and your body produces lower levels of estrogen than it did before.
+During the menopausal transition phase, your reproductive system begins to slow down, and your body produces lower levels of estrogen than it did before.
 This process, known as perimenopause, usually takes several years to complete.

-As estrogen decreases, symptoms such as hot flashes and night sweats kick in.
-But declining estrogen also has a direct impact on your brain, and memory issues are commonplace.
+As the hormone level decreases, symptoms of menopause, such as hot flashes and night sweats, kick in.
+But declining estrogen levels also have a direct impact on your brain, and memory decline is commonplace.

 So, if you’re forgetting where you put your keys or what you did last weekend, don’t panic.
 It might not be early-onset Alzheimer’s.
 It could be a sign of perimenopause.

-Studies show that declining estrogen impacts a variety of cognitive functions, including verbal memory, concentration skills, and the ability to learn and retain information.
+Studies show that declining of this hormone impacts a variety of cognitive functions, including verbal memory, concentration skills, and the ability to learn and retain information.

 But there’s good news.
-Once the menopausal transition is complete, cognitive function improves again, and your memory will most likely return to its former state.
+Once the transition to menopause is complete, the cognitive process improves again, and your memory will most likely return to its former state.

 How Does Estrogen Loss Cause Memory Loss?